JackyWeng526/Predictive_Control_for_Thermal_comfort/README.md

 # Predictive_Control_for_Thermal_comfort
-This repository aims to utilize building automation system and model predict control for human thermal comfort in office building.
+This research aims to utilize building automation system and model predict control for human thermal comfort in office building.

 In this case, we are fortunate to have a real commercial building as a study case in Taiwan.

 We design a Model Predictive Control module for indoor thermal comfort and fan coil units (FCUs) management.

+# Methodology
+The methods, theories, and the workflow of this research will be demonstrated in the following sections.

 ## Model Predictive Control
 MPC method is commonly used in the building automation field.